Make Microsoft Edge Faster: Built-In Settings That Fix a Sluggish Browser

 Common Mistakes to Avoid

 • Clearing saved passwords when clearing cache.
-Uncheck “Passwords and other sign-in data” when clearing browsing data — otherwise you’ll be logged out of every site and need to re-enter credentials.
+Uncheck “Passwords and other sign-in data” when clearing browsing data — otherwise you will be logged out of every site and have to re-enter credentials.

 • Turning off hardware acceleration on a capable GPU.
 Most users benefit from keeping it on.
-Disable it only if you experience crashes or rendering glitches after a driver update.
+Disable it only if you see crashes or rendering glitches after a driver update.

 • Keeping too many pinned tabs.
 Pinned tabs stay active even with Sleeping Tabs enabled.
 Keep pinned tabs to the five or six you actually open every day.